Italy Digital Nomad Visa

 Yes, digital nomads may need to pay taxes in Italy if they become tax residents, which typically happens if they stay in the country for more than 183 days in a year.
 As a tax resident, you'll be subject to Italy’s progressive income tax rates, ranging from 23% to 43%, on your worldwide income.
 However, if you work remotely for a foreign company or clients, Italy has double taxation agreements with many countries that can help prevent paying taxes in both your home country and Italy.
 It’s important to consult a tax professional to ensure you comply with local tax laws and avoid double taxation.

-Global Law are regulated by the Office of the Immigration Services Commissioner (OISC) Registration No: F20210027 who regulates immigration advisers; ensuring they are fit, competent and act in their clients’ best interests.
+Global Law are authorised and regulated by the Immigration Advice Authority Ref: F202100278 who regulates immigration advisers; ensuring they are fit, competent and act in their clients’ best interests.
 The information provided on this website is for general informational purposes only and is not intended as legal advice.
 Global Law is not a government agency and is not affiliated with any governmental visa-issuing authority.
 Our services are independent, and we do not guarantee the approval of any immigration or visa applications.
 We encourage all users to consult with the appropriate governmental agencies or legal professionals for definitive advice related to immigration matters.
 By using our services, you acknowledge and agree to this disclaimer.

 About Us